-This python program explains a step by step process to print Diamond pattern using the Python range function.
+This Python program explains a step-by-step process to print Diamond patterns using the Python range function.
 It includes a working sample for help.

 Range() to Print Diamond Pattern

-We have demonstrated multiple techniques to print diamond pattern in this post.
+We have demonstrated multiple techniques to print diamond patterns in this post.
 Please read and evaluate them one by one.

 Diamond pattern program requirement

-Our objective of this exercise is to produce a diamond shape like the one given below.
-The pattern is using the star symbol and prints across nine lines.
+Our objective for this exercise is to produce a diamond shape like the one given below.
+The pattern uses the star symbol and prints across nine lines.

 You need to develop a program that takes a number and prints, using stars, a full diamond of the given length.
 For Example, if the line size is 9, the code should print: